 There is also a role for Bellafill and other injectable fillers, including fat, for some depressed scars.
 Bellafill is currently the only filler that’s approved by the U.S. Food and Drug Administration to help raise depressed scars.
 It packs a one-two punch by adding volume, and also encouraging collagen formation beneath the surface by creating a supportive scaffold.
 “Bellafill and other injectables can fill in scars but these tend to be better for one scar,” adds New York City facial plastic surgeon Jennifer Levine, MD.
 Filler results can last up to 18 months.
 “If you have a cheek full of depressed scars, it’s better to resurface the face with laser, radiofrequency, or another energy-based treatment,” she adds.

-Treatment: "Rolling scars can be treated with microfat injections followed by microneedling with platelet-rich plasma (PRP),” says Dr. Imber.
+Acne scar treatment: “Rolling scars can be treated with microfat injections followed by microneedling with platelet-rich plasma (PRP),” says Dr. Imber.
 Microneedling creates tiny wounds or pinpricks in the skin.
 The body’s natural, controlled healing process then kicks in to boost internal collagen production.
 Microneedling is also a great acne scar treatment because it opens up channels within the skin that give PRP—the healing factors in your own blood—and skin care products direct access to deeper layers of the skin where they’re needed most.
 (Here are some other benefits of microneedling.)
 PRP is created by taking some of your blood, isolating the platelet-rich plasma, which contains proteins and other growth factors, and injecting it back into the scar.
 “The objective is to build up the collagen layer under the depression in order to raise it to the level of the surrounding skin,” Dr. Imber says.
 You’ll likely need multiple treatments, but the results are worth it.
 This approach is backed up by a new study in the January 2017 issue of Aesthetic Plastic Surgery, which found that fat plus PRP improve depressed scars alone and in combination with laser skin resurfacing.
 What’s more, the treatment improved the social life and relationships of people with scarring, the study showed.
 (These innocent habits practically guarantee your acne will scar.)

 Acne scar treatment: The best acne scar treatment for hyperpigmentation is with 4 percent hydroquinone and sunblock, according to Dr. Imber.
 Hydroquinone is a topical bleaching agent that you apply directly to a dark spot.
 Sunblock is essential, since sun exposure can worsen hyperpigmentation.
 Other potential treatments include glycolic acid products, which remove the upper-most layer of the skin and the dark marks, and retinoids to increase skin cell turnover, Dr. Elbuluk says.
 These can be used with the bleaching agent hydroquinone as well.
 “We can also try glycolic acid chemical peels in the office at higher doses than you could do at home,” she says.
 “If peels don’t do the trick, lasers are usually the next thing we would try to improve hyperpigmentation.”
 (You need to see these three skincare products that erased this woman’s hormonal acne scars.)

-Treatment: "You have to take all of these factors into account, and I always advise people that multiple treatments will be needed, and even after a year or two, a 50 percent improvement may be all they get,” Dr. Levine says.
+Acne scar treatment: “You have to take all of these factors into account, and I always advise people that multiple treatments will be needed, and even after a year or two, a 50 percent improvement may be all they get,” Dr. Levine says.
 Still, it’s important to remember that less visible or deep scars can still make a difference to a person’s self-esteem.
 “It takes patience, but every scar can be improved, and even if the results are not perfect,” says Dr. Hellman.
 (These amazing skin transformations will make you run to your dermatologist.)